Detecting Text Formality: A Study of Text Classification Approaches: Introduction

 \section{Introduction}

 According to \newcite{joos1976five}, five different types of text formality are commonly identified in Linguistics: frozen style, formal style, consultative style, casual style, and intimate style.
-The correct use of style is important for fluent human communication and, therefore, for fluent human-to-machine communication and various natural language processing (NLP) systems.
+The correct use of style is important for fluent human communication and, therefore, for fluent human-to-machine communication and various Natural Language Processing (NLP) systems.

-The examples of formal and informal samples for English, Portuguese, French, and Italian languages are provided in Table~\ref{tab:examples}.
+The examples of formal and informal samples for English, Brazilian Portuguese, French, and Italian languages are provided in Table~\ref{tab:examples}.
 As we can see, for informal sentences, several attributes are typical -- the usage of spoken abbreviations (for instance, \textit{lol}), non-standard capitalization of words (all words are written in upper case), and lack of punctuation.
 On the contrary, in formal samples, all necessary punctuation is present, standard capitalization is used, some opening expressions can be observed in sentences (for example, \textit{in my opinion}).

 These examples are taken from two only currently available text collections with formality annotation are GYAFC~\cite{rao-tetreault-2018-dear} and X-FORMAL~\cite{briakou-etal-2021-ola}.
-However, these were only used for the task of style transfer.
+However, these datasets were primarily introduced for the task of style transfer.
 In this paper, we propose to look at these data sets from a different angle.
-Namely, we argue that a formality classifier on its own may be a valuable tool for a number of use-case scenarios in natural language processing applications.
-For instance:
+Even for the evaluation of the results of formality style transfer, we need to calculate \textit{style transfer accuracy}.
+While there is ongoing work of developing automatic evaluation metrics for formality style transfer in general \cite{lai-etal-2022-human}, this work introduces a systematic evaluation of formality style classifiers.